5.2.2 |

 or which is coming closer, by making the living being in question happy

-or happier.
-It is here that the normative significance of the
+It is here that the

-difference between living beings which are happiness-catenal
+difference between living beings which are happiness-catenal and those

-and those which are not seems to fade out.
-Another way of
+which are not seems to fade out.

-what is needed to keep a situation good, or to make it better
+of what is needed to keep a situation good, or to make it better

 (if only in one particular respect).
 The crucial question which